Free Budapest Walking Tour by JetSettingFools.com

 After the war, archaeological research commenced and revealed remains of the Medieval castle, as well as other substantial finds.

-However, rather than reconstructing the castle according to prior plans, any remaining castle embellishments were destroyed, and the castle was rebuilt with a less ornate and more modern design.
+However, rather than reconstructing the castle according to prior plans, any remaining embellishments were destroyed and rebuilt with a less ornate and more modern design.

 Buda Castle Statues